Lithuanian–Soviet War: Polish offensive

 Poland started an offensive against the Soviets in March 1919.
-They pushed east and north, entering Vilnius Region, the territory claimed by Lithuanians.
-Between April 19 and 21, Poles captured Vilnius during the Vilna offensive and by May secured their positions.
+They pushed east and north, entering the Vilnius Region, the territory claimed by Lithuanians.
+Between April 19 and 21, Poles captured Vilnius during the Vilna offensive, and by May, secured their positions.
 The Polish army forced the Soviets to withdraw their left wing from the territories south of the Neris River.
 This Polish advance significantly shortened the Lithuanian–Soviet front line and allowed Lithuania to concentrate its forces for operations in northeastern Lithuania.
 However, it also meant that a new front line with Poland was open.
 At first, both Poles and Lithuanians cooperated against the Soviets, but soon the cooperation gave way to increasing hostility.
 The first clashes between Polish and Lithuanian soldiers occurred on April 26 and May 8 near Vievis.

-Poland did not recognize Lithuania as its Chief of State Józef Piłsudski wanted a union with Lithuania in hopes of reviving the old Polish–Lithuanian Commonwealth (see Międzymorze federation).
+Poland did not recognize Lithuania, as its Chief of State Józef Piłsudski wanted a union with Lithuania in hopes of reviving the old Polish–Lithuanian Commonwealth (see Międzymorze federation).
 Poland justified its actions not only as part of a military campaign against the Soviets but also as the right of self-determination of local Poles, who formed a significant minority in eastern Lithuania.
 Lithuanians claimed Vilnius as their historical capital and opposed to any federation with Poland, desiring an independent national Lithuanian state.
 The Lithuanian government in Kaunas saw the Polish presence in Vilnius as an occupation.
 In addition to the Vilnius Region, the nearby Suwałki Region was also disputed.
 The Polish–Lithuanian relations were not immediately hostile but grew worse as each side refused to compromise.